NO FEE UNLESS WE WIN

 Respect Bicycle and Pedestrian Laws: Ensure Safety for Everyone

-Traffic safety specialists consistently promote regarding their responsibilities towards pedestrians and cyclists.
+Traffic safety specialists consistently promote awareness regarding their responsibilities towards pedestrians and cyclists.
 Marc Williams, TxDOT Executive Director, states, “If everyone looks out for each other and follows the rules of the road, we can help prevent these terrible crashes.”
 They stress that yielding to pedestrians not only complies with the law but also fosters a safer environment for everyone on the road.
 As the number of cyclists on roads continues to increase, the impact of bicycle regulations on overall road safety becomes more significant.
 Drivers are urged to give cyclists ample space when passing, further contributing to a culture of safety and respect on the road.

 This flowchart outlines the key laws and responsibilities for pedestrians and cyclists in Texas.
 Follow the arrows to see how each rule connects to safety measures and potential legal consequences.